ChuanHong/Phase2DataRPackage/README.md

 Phase2Data_EventTime=runData_EventTime(phase2.cc, output.dir)
 ```

-7. If all of this has worked correctly, you should be able to see the following files in the output directory:
+7. If all the above steps have worked correctly, you should be able to see the following files in the output directory:

 + Phase2QC_Tab_ClinicalCourse.csv
 + Phase2QC_Tab_Demographics.csv